 Nokia Solutions and Networks and the NYU WIRELESS Research Center directed by Professor Theodore (Ted) Rappaport jointly organized the first Brooklyn 5G Summit.
 The invitation-only event brought together wireless and mobile industry research and development leaders in academia, business and government to explore the future of 5G wireless technology.

 A scientific conference featured prominent seven mathematicians, engineers, and scientists working in fields pioneered by Renaissance artist and mathematician Albrecht Dürer in celebration of the 500th anniversary of his Melencolia I engraving.
 Distinguished Industry Professors of Mathematics David and Gregory Chudnovsky organized the conference, sponsored by the Alfred P. Sloan Foundation.

-The NYU Polytechnic School of Engineering hosted the first International Association of Innovation Professionals’ Innova-Con.
+The NYU Tandon School of Engineering hosted the first International Association of Innovation Professionals’ Innova-Con.
 Industry Professor of Management Technology and Innovation Joseph Nadan was a key organizer.